mdalmahmud023/CS50x_problems/README.md

 # CS50x_problems
-Here you can see my CS50x problems solve :)
+Here you can see my CS50x problem solutions :)

 Run this code only [cs50.dev](https://cs50.dev/) codespace.
-Because it contain some special function by CS50.
+Because it contains some of the special functions of CS50.